8 Ways To Build Strong Relationships in the Workplace

 Team member: Individuals who work well in a team setting, doing their fair share of the work and giving credit when it is due, tend to have stronger relationships.

 Open communication: Open communication is crucial to any relationship, including a workplace one.
-Encouraging open communication, asking questions and getting to know your coworkers is one of the first steps toward a working relationship.
+One of the first steps toward a working relationship is encouraging open communication, asking questions and getting to know your coworkers.

 How to build relationships in the workplace